meeribeeri/SWCHackathonThingy/README.md

 # SWCHackathonThingy

+Name:Something to use to take your mind off of an issue for a bit

 Didn't get any exe file or anything due to errors that only appeared on release build not debug, which I couldn't figure out where the issue was.